kenpusney/rescenario/docs/README.md

 ## Concepts

-Recenario using YAML as the format to maintain its scenario definitions, it have some basic elements:
+Res using YAML as the format to maintain its scenario definitions, it have some basic elements:

   - `requires` definition, to import external dependencies